 Outdoor enthusiasts in San Diego County are a lucky bunch.
 We’ve got beaches and surfing to the west, skiing and snowboarding a couple of hours north, and just a short drive east is off-roader heaven—a desert filled with wide open fields, rocky crevasses, and even dunes when you get close to Arizona.
-All that gorgeous, off-road terrain is one reason why you see so many lifted trucks around town—the other reason is style, because let’s face it, lifted trucks look pretty cool.
+All that gorgeous, off-road terrain is one reason why you see so many lifted trucks around town—the other reason is style because let’s face it, lifted trucks look pretty cool.

-When it comes to off-roading performance, boosted height can’t be beat.
+When it comes to off-roading performance, boosted height can’t be beaten.
 Not only do lift kits increase clearance to attack otherwise unreachable angles and boost traction, but they also make room for larger tires to optimize your off-roading experience.

-If you have a stock pickup truck or SUV that’s constantly dwarfed by lifted behemoths roaring east on I-8, good news: lift kits are available for nearly every make and model, and if you have the right equipment, tools and mechanical know-how, you can probably install the kit yourself.
+If you have a stock pickup truck or SUV that’s constantly dwarfed by lifted behemoths roaring east on I-8, good news: lift kits are available for nearly every make and model, and if you have the right equipment, tools, and mechanical know-how, you can probably install the kit yourself.
 Here’s a brief guide on DIY lift kit installation to give your truck the elevation it needs to tackle any off-roading obstacle (and look awesome doing it):